 Throughout the summer, halibut is regularly targeted between May and September.
 This also goes for a variety of rockfish species.
 The end of June, early July is when Silver Salmon start to run.
 Ling Cod Season opens July 1st.
 If you are looking to target trophy size halibut, book for a spring trip in May or June on a full day halibut charter.
 July and August we target halibut and salmon for a full day combo charter.

-The minimum age requirement is 5 years old.
+The minimum age requirement is 5 years old, no children younger than 5.
 Ages 12 years old and younger are required by law to wear a life jacket while on deck.
 The Sea Quest has comfortable life jackets for kids.
 While in the cabin, kids aren’t required to wear them.

 Yes, however waiting for a cancelation is not recommended as you should confirm your charter well in advance.